Dynamic mass generation and topological order in overscreened Kondo lattices: Introduction

-The first term is the usual non-linear sigma model (NL$\sigma$M) governing the fluctuations of the order parameter $\vec n\sim\vec{\cal O}$.
-At low $T$, the NL$\sigma$M has an ordered phase where channel symmetry is spontaneously broken [Fig.\,\ref{fig1}(b)], and a quantum paramagnet in which the symmetry is restored by topological defects (channel skyrmions).
-Here $\Omega^z_\mu$ is the gauge-dependent disorder potential, whose curl gives the the density of defects $4\eps^{\mu\nu\lambda}\partial_\lambda \Omega_\nu^z=\vec n\cdot(\partial_\lambda\times\partial_\nu\vec n)$.
-The second term in \eqref{eq2} is a Higgs term which tends to lock the internal U(1) gauge field of $f$-electrons $A^f_\mu$ with the external electromagnetic gauge potential $A^{\mathrm{ex}}_\mu$ up to ${\Omega}^z_\mu$.
-In the ordered phase, defects are expelled and the internal and external gauge fields are locked, leading to a large FS, whereas in the quantum paramagnet the defects are proliferated destroying the coherent phase-locking \cite{Wugalter20,Grover2008}.
+The first term is the usual nonlinear sigma model (NL$\sigma$M) governing the fluctuations of the order parameter $\vec n\sim\vec{\cal O}$.
+The second term in \eqref{eq2} is a Higgs term with stiffness $\Gamma$ that tends to lock the internal U(1) gauge field of $f$-electrons $A^{\text{in}}_\mu$ with the external electromagnetic gauge potential $A^{\text{ex}}_\mu$ up to ${\Omega}^z_\mu$.
+At low temperatures, the NL$\sigma$M has an ordered phase where channel symmetry is spontaneously broken [Fig.\,\ref{fig1}(b)], and a quantum paramagnet phase in which the symmetry is restored by topological defects (channel skyrmions).
+Here $\Omega^z_\mu$ is the gauge-dependent disorder potential, whose curl gives the density of defects $4\eps^{\vphantom{z}}_{\mu\nu\lambda}\partial^{\vphantom{z}}_\nu \Omega_\lambda^z=\eps_{\mu\nu\lambda}\vec n\cdot(\partial_\nu\vec n\times\partial_\lambda\vec n)$.
+In the ordered phase, defects are expelled and the internal and external gauge fields are locked leading to a large FS, whereas in the quantum paramagnet phase the defects proliferate destroying the coherent phase-locking \cite{Wugalter20,Grover2008}.

-However, since the winning channel has a larger FS \cite{ofc,Wugalter20} and the order parameter $\vec{\cal O}$ is strongly dissipated by coupling to fermionic degrees of freedom ${\cal L}_{\rm fermion}$, the ground state is expected to be more complicated, at least in two or three spatial dimension.
-This is reminiscent of of the spin-fermion model where the gapless fermionic modes need to be explicitly taken into account in the renormalization group (RG) study \cite{Millis92,Altshuler95,Sachdev95,Abanov2003,Oganesyan01,Metzner03,Chowdhury14,Mross10,Metlitski15,Mahajan13,Fitzpatrick13,Fitzpatrick14,Torroba14,Fitzpatrick15,Metlitski10,Lee09,Dalidovich13,Lee2018}.
+However, since the winning channel has a larger FS \cite{ofc,Wugalter20} and the order parameter $\vec{\cal O}$ is strongly dissipated by coupling to fermionic degrees of freedom ${\cal L}_\text{fermions}$, the ground state is expected to be more complicated, at least in two or three spatial dimensions.
+This is reminiscent of the spin-fermion model where the gapless fermionic modes need to be explicitly treated in the renormalization group (RG) study \cite{Millis92,Altshuler95,Sachdev95,Abanov2003,Oganesyan01,Metzner03,Chowdhury14,Mross10,Metlitski15,Mahajan13,Fitzpatrick13,Fitzpatrick14,Torroba14,Fitzpatrick15,Metlitski10,Lee09,Dalidovich13,Lee2018}.
+Thus, an unbiased and more systematic approach is needed to uncover the physics of MCKL.